-Environmental Scientist, Jeff Walters hosts Brent Culp discuss environmental regulations pertaining to land development projects.
-During this podcast episode they will discuss the following questions:
+Listen in as Environmental Scientist, Jeff Walters hosts Brent Culp, one of Snyder & Associates’ site development experts, in a discussion on environmental regulations pertaining to land development projects.
+During this podcast episode they examine the answers to the following questions:

-- What are the biggest industry issues pertaining to environmental regulations?
+- What are the biggest issues pertaining to environmental regulations for site development projects?

-- What are common environmental hurdles you and your clients are working through?
+- What are common environmental hurdles development clients are working through?

-- How do you think our Environmental Business Unit can support your clients and projects?
+- How do you think the Snyder & Associates Environmental Business Unit can support site development clients and their projects?

-- What are some foreseeable changes you anticipate for your clients?
+- What are some foreseeable environmental regulatory changes anticipated for site development clients?

 Land Development Project Timing